 9. She kept parrots, bred mastiffs and rode a dancing horse.

-10. Moll was declared 'cured of insanity' by Bethlem Hospital in London in 1644, most likely after receiving a brutal and painful procedure.
-These so-called 'cures' often consisted of forms of mutilation to the skull, which usually caused brain damage.
+10. Moll was declared 'cured of insanity' by Bethlem Hospital in London in 1644, probably following a brutal procedure.
+These 'cures' often consisted of forms of mutilation to the skull, usually causing brain damage.

 11. A staunch supporter of King Charles I, Moll plotted to embezzle money from Oliver Cromwell's government.

-12. In her later life, Moll contracted dropsy, which began with the swelling of her stomach.
-Moll considered this a punishment for her rejection of the conventional maternal role.
+12. Moll contracted dropsy in later life, which began with the swelling of her stomach.
+She considered this a punishment for her rejection of the conventional maternal role.
 She died in 1659, aged 74.

 Image 1: Mary Frith, also known as Moll Cutpurse